anevjes/AzureSearch.SharePointOnline/README.md

 - Crawling of SharePoint online Document Libraries through Graph API.
 - Association of SharePoint Document Library Fields to the documents - providing a single complete Azure search index with all the related data.
 - Crawl Type: **Full Crawl**
-- Automatic creation of Azure Search Index Schema based on the fields you need and BLOB indexer.
+- Automatic creation of Azure Cognitive Search Index Schema based on the fields you need and BLOB indexer.

 ## Planned Functionality